gameguild-gg/website/README.md

 3. Start the database with the command line on the root of the repo `docker-compose up -d adminer`;
 4. Ask a teammate the `.env` files;
 5. run `npm install` on the root of the repo to install the dependencies;
+6. run `npm install --prefix services/api` and `npm install --prefix services/web`
-6. run `npm run start:both` on the root of the repo to start both front and back-end;
+7. run `npm run start:both` on the root of the repo to start both front and back-end;